lucky-yoolk/icons-flat-osx/README.md

 ### Text Corrections
 I'm not that fluent in English ^^

-Therefore if somebody can correct incorrect spelling and grammar issues, you're more than welcome to do so!
+Therefore if somebody can correct spelling and grammar issues, you're more than welcome to do so!